CruiseOutlook

 Top Things to Do

-- Take a scenic canal cruise to see the city from a unique perspective.
+• Take a leisurely canal cruise to see the city from the water.

-- Relax in Vondelpark, a popular green space perfect for a leisurely walk or picnic.
+• Relax in Vondelpark, a beautiful green space perfect for picnics.

 Typical Weather

-Amsterdam has a temperate maritime climate, with mild summers and cool winters.
-The best time to visit is from late spring to early autumn (May to September) when temperatures are pleasant, while the winter months can be quite chilly and damp.
+Amsterdam experiences a temperate maritime climate, with mild summers and cool winters.
+The best time to visit is from late spring to early autumn (May to September) when temperatures are pleasant, while winter (December to February) can be quite chilly and damp.

 What to Pack